rbenzing/slimbooks/server/README.md

 # Slimbooks Server Architecture

-This document describes the refactored, modular architecture of the Slimbooks Node.js API server.
+This document describes the refactored, modular architecture of the Slimbooks Node.js API server with full TypeScript support.

 ## Overview